buildingSMART/documents-API/README.md

 }
 ```

-In the example above, the CDE returns a value of `open-cde-documents://<document_version_url>` for the file `reference` part, indicating that this is a url that should be accessed with a Documents API capable client to get the document version endpoint.
+In the example above, the CDE returns a value of `open-cde-documents://<document_version_url>` for the file `reference` part, indicating that a Documents API capable client can call `https://<document_version_url>` to get the document version information.
 From there on, compatible clients can retrieve metadata and the binary content of the file.

-The BCF API section about project file references can be found here: <https://github.com/buildingSMART/BCF-API#331-get-project-files-information-service>
+The BCF API documentation about project file references can be found here: <https://github.com/buildingSMART/BCF-API#331-get-project-files-information-service>

 ### 2.2.4.
 Automatic Syncing of Documents Between Two or More CDEs